 In this blog, Gavin Jones shares his experiences of taking part in the Step into Health programme and how this helped him to secure employment in the NHS following a career in the Army.

-During my 24-year career with the Royal Army Ordnance Corp I took part in deployments to the former Yugoslavia, Northern Ireland, Iraq and Afghanistan.
-My last role was as a brigade ordnance warrant officer.
+During my 24-year career with the Royal Army Ordnance Corps I took part in deployments to the former Yugoslavia, Northern Ireland, Iraq and Afghanistan.
+My last role was as a Brigade Ordnance Warrant Officer.

 At a jobs fair held by the Career Transition Partnership in June 2016, I met with Kofi Quartey who leads on Step into Health at Hampshire Hospitals, he was able to share the opportunities available for supply chain experts in the NHS.
 Following that I attended a Step into Health insight day at Winchester Hospital which was informative and offered further encouragement that perhaps there were opportunities for people with my skill set.
 I subsequently conducted a three-week work placement at Guy’s & St Thomas’ NHS Foundation Trust.

 The placement gave me a very good look at the NHS, from the basement up.
 I realised by the end of day one that there was a lot I could offer the service, if they recognised my potential input and transferrable skills.
 Following the placement, I was offered casual employment on their staff bank where I would start work on 31 October 2016 – this also happened to be my last day of Army service.